The Ingredients Are Below

 Instructions

 - Pat the eggplant dry with paper towels.
-Heat a large sauté pan over moderate heat and coat with coconut oil.
+Heat a large sauté pan over moderate heat and coat with neutral oil.